-The use of transient/surge protection in installations prone to high levels of electrical transients and surges is recommended.
+It is recommended that you use transient/surge protection in installations prone to high levels of electrical transients and surges.

 Accessing Transmitter Field Terminals

 For access to the field terminals, thread the cover lock (if present) into the housing to clear the threaded cover and remove the cover from the field terminals compartment as shown in Figure 23.
 Note that the embossed letters FIELD TERMINALS identify the proper compartment.